20 Best Dumbbell Leg Exercises To Build Bigger Legs

 • Keep your head up, your core tight, your back straight, and your feet flat.

-• Do not swing the kettlebell too high, stop when your arms are parallel with the floor.
+• Do not swing the kettlebell too high, stop when your arms parallel the floor.

 12. Dumbbell Bulgarian Split Squat